 What is Earnings Management?

-Financial manager or management of a company chooses to exhibit only things in their financial reports which project their company in good status in view to gain profit from that.
-Earnings management is a bad thing as most of the calculation of profit showed in the reports will be either fake or prepared on the basis of uncertain future judgments.
+The financial manager or management of a company chooses to exhibit only things in their financial reports which project their company in good status in view to gain profit from that.
+Earnings management is a bad thing as most of the calculation of profit showed in the reports will be either fake or prepared based on uncertain future judgments.

-There are many types of earnings management based on the size of the company and its financial status, the below list is commonly used types.
+There are many types of earnings management based on the size of the company and its financial status; commonly used models are as below:

 #1 – Cookie Jar Reserves